How to Prepare for a Video Interview Like a Pro01 Apr, 20207 Minutes

 1. Check Your Internet Connection

 A bad internet connection can really hurt the success of your interview.
 Both you and the interviewer will become annoyed with lagging dialogue, blurry video quality, broken camera frames or constant call drops.
-We advise all of our applicants to have your computer physically connected to their internet router.
+We advise all of our applicants to have their computer physically connected to their internet router.

 If you are using WiFi then you need to be prepared for the unexpected!
 Be prepared to switch on your phone’s cellular data and ensure you are on at least a 4G signal – the ideal connection speed for a video interview is 10Mbps or higher.
 Test your computer’s internet connection speed by using Ookla.